Peacemakers: Socio-political values

 Peacemakers were a socialist-anarchist group whose values centered on economic and social community upliftment.
 According to A.J.
 Muste, the group marked the beginning of "an International community of Non-Violence and Good-Will."
 The organization believed in resource sharing and cooperation to displace a capitalistic lifestyle.
-They experimented with communal living, shared property, and budgeted income.
-Many members came from the Committee for Nonviolent Revolution, which had been formed two years before.

 The group's members vowed to (1) refuse to serve in the armed forces in either peace or war; (2) refuse to make or transport weapons of war; (3) refuse to be conscripted or to register; (4) consider refusing to pay taxes for war purposes — a position already adopted by some; (5) spread the idea of peacemaking and to develop non-violent methods of opposing war through various forms of non-cooperation and to advocate unilateral disarmament and economic democracy.

 Peacemakers were dedicated to "engaging in holy disobedience against the war-making and conscripting state."
 Their primary beliefs were founded upon a modern understanding of enlightenment realism.
 The organization's political values originated from the belief that society was materialistic and autocratic.
 According to scholar Leilah Danielson, the organization acted on the notion that "by taking suffering upon themselves in individual and collective active disobedience, they would cut through the conformist culture of the 1950s and awaken their fellow Americans to their responsibility for the atomic and international crisis".
 In the 1950s, the Peacemakers' socio-political involvement focused on advocacy for international nuclear disarmament and the civil rights movement.
 The group also held close ties to the Catholic Worker Movement, the Student Christian Movement, the Congress of Racial Equality (CORE), and the Gandhian philosophy of nonviolence.